 Champagne and most sparkling wines are made with two fermentations:

-Note that some cheap sparkling wines are not made through double fermentations, but by adding carbon dioxide in the wine tank prior bottling, like my favorite soda!
+Note that some cheap sparkling wines are not made through double fermentations, but by adding carbon dioxide in the wine tank prior to bottling, like my favorite soda!

 Before the secondary fermentation, the Cellar Master creates the wine blend made from the new wine blended with aged wines to complement the flavor profile; this blending phase, called Assemblage, ensures consistency of the wine flavor vintage after vintage.
 This is a critical step in Champagne making, where in fact Art meets Science.
 Over the years, each Champagne House has developed its specific flavor profile, the Champagne House signature style.
 I think it was a very smart way to build loyalty with their consumers.

-You may have heard that Pol Roger was the favorite wine of Sir Winston Churchill and Bollinger (or Taittinger depending on the reference source) the favorite bubbly of agent 007.
+You may have heard that Pol Roger was the favorite wine of Sir Winston Churchill and Bollinger (or Taittinger depending on the reference source) the favorite bubbly of Agent 007.

 Once the wine blend has been created, it is bottled with the second yeast inoculum and sugar to boost the secondary fermentation, the bottles rest laid flat for at least 12 months.
 Some houses keep them this way for 18 months or more for the special cuvées.
 This resting period is a very active period for the yeasts who produce the bubbles.
-In this environment the yeasts eventually die after producing all the CO2 (a deposit can be seen in each bottle as shown on the picture) and slowly break down.
+In this environment the yeasts eventually die after producing all the CO2 (a deposit can be seen in each bottle as shown in the picture) and slowly break down.

 Now, nobody wants to drink dead yeasts, right?
 So the next operations will help get rid of them.
 First, by Riddling, or remuage in French.